-With the VTMt for all RCPs in large parts of the snow dominated climate a trend was found towards longer droughts, although the low flows have been increased (Figs. 2 and 3).
+With the VTM_t for all RCPs in large parts of the snow dominated climate a trend was found towards longer droughts, although the low flows have been increased (Figs. 2 and 3).
 This is partly due to the decreased length of the snow accumulation season and partly due to the shift in the snowmelt peak.
 Trends in the deficit volume in these areas are not so pronounced.
-Precipitation totals for these regions show an increase of 30-100 mm year-1 for the period 1971-2000 compared to 2070-2099 (Warszawski et al., 2013).
+Precipitation totals for these regions show an increase of 30-100 mm in annual precipitation for the period 2070-2099 compared to 1971-2000 (Warszawski et al., 2014).
 The annual temperature shows an increase of 2-5 °C depending on RCPs when the above-mentioned periods were compared.
 This confirms the observed earlier snowmelt peak and increased water availability in these regions.
 The snowmelt peak comes earlier in the year leading to drier soil moisture and groundwater conditions in summer.

 For the Mediterranean, the savannah areas of Africa and Middle East, the increase in drought duration is larger for most scenarios (except RCP2.6).
 The threat is even higher due to the decrease in water availability during low flow conditions (Fig. 2).
-In these regions water scarcity is a known problem which could be intensified by in-
+In these regions water scarcity is a known problem which could be intensified by increased drought durations.
+The same pattern was found for the interior of Australia, where drought duration is projected to increase and low flows to decrease.
+However, the impact is less due to lower population density in the region.
+For these drier areas, temperature rise will be limited to 0.5-3.5 °C, while annual precipitation will decrease by 35-90 mm.